A number of years ago, we made our own cat tree, and our wonderful cats have been in love with it ever since.

-How To Make Your Own Cat Tower or Cat Tree
+You Can Make Your Own Cat Tower

-Do you want to buy a really huge cat tree or are they a little expensive right now?
-If so, if you adore your cat, why not make your own cat tree or scratching post?
+Do you want to buy a really huge cat tree, or are they a little expensive right now?
+If you adore your cat and want to give them a fun tower to play in and lounge around, why not make your own cat tree or scratching post?
 Even with our very limited carpentry skills, we did.

-Well, it would be best of all to make it from natural tree wood and maybe recycled flat pack wood furniture with old carpet.
-That would be the cheapest and most cat friendly option, but there are not many saplings being hewn down around the City of Lincoln so we may have to resort to buying materials.
+Well, it would be best of all to make it from natural tree wood and maybe recycled flat-pack wood furniture with old carpet.
+That would be the cheapest and most cat-friendly option, but there are not many saplings being hewn down around the city of Lincoln.
+So we may have to resort to buying materials.
 Keep your options open of course.

 We hope you will modify our simple design according to what is available.
 In any case, making your own cat tower is fun and a lot cheaper than buying a cat tree from a store.

 Basically, we have a few suggestions we think will work:

 - 2 centimeter-thick MDF or blockboard: Medium-density fibreboard (MDF) is probably the easiest route for the stages.
 A reasonably sized piece will do the base and stages 1 and 2.

 - Thick plywood board: We used this for the top platform.
 A recycled cupboard door or an untreated decking tile would serve as well.

 - Untreated landscape posts: You can also use thicker lengths of untreated kiln-dried pine.
 This will serve for the legs.

 - Natural carpet: For that added luxury, we cut up an old Axminster to upholster the base and stages.
 Any natural carpet would do.
 Just cut it larger than the bases.
 That way, you can trim and fold it in neatly underneath and tack it on with clout nails, carpet or upholstery tacks.